Quantum critical metals and loss of quasiparticles

 \subsection{Implications of the singular charge response: dynamical Kondo effect and high-$T_{\rm c}$ superconductivity}

 That charge responses are singular and obey dynamical Planckian scaling at a magnetic QCP carries a special significance.
 It implicates a charge-spin entanglement at the Kondo destruction QCP, in spite of a vanishing amplitude of the Kondo singlet in the ground state.
 In fact, it has been shown that a dynamical Kondo correlation persists in this regime: a nonzero Kondo coupling in the Hamiltonian dictates that the cross local moment-conduction electron spin correlations operate at nonzero frequencies \cite{Hu20.1x}.
-More generally, recent work, both theoretical~\cite{Fang2024_QFI} and experimental~\cite{Silke2024_QFI}, have provided evidence for amplified entanglement at the Kondo-destruction QCP.
+More generally, recent work, both theoretical~\cite{Fang2024_QFI} and experimental~\cite{Silke2024_QFI}, has provided evidence for amplified entanglement at the Kondo-destruction QCP.

-Qualitatively, the Kondo destruction QCP features quantum fluctuations between a phase that has a Kondo singlet in the ground state and with an accompanying large Fermi surface on the one hand, and a phase that has no Kondo singlet in the ground state and with a corresponding small Fermi surface on the other hand (Fig.\,\ref{fig:qp-Z} (a,b)).
-Since the composite fermions carry both charge and spin, the fact that they are critically suppressed at the Kondo destruction QCP means that the charge sector is an inherent component of the quantum criticality (Fig.\,\ref{fig:qp-Z}(b)).
+Qualitatively, the Kondo destruction QCP{, described in Figs.\,\ref{fig:KDQCP} and \ref{fig:qp-Z}}, features quantum fluctuations between a phase that has a Kondo singlet in the ground state and with an accompanying large Fermi surface on the one hand, and a phase that has no Kondo singlet in the ground state and with a corresponding small Fermi surface on the other hand.
+Since the composite fermions carry both charge and spin, the fact that they are critically suppressed at the Kondo destruction QCP means that the charge sector is an inherent component of the quantum criticality{, as shown in Fig.\,\ref{fig:qp-Z}(b)}.